Hawaii’s Place of Refuge – Puuhonua o Honaunau

 The concept of the place of refuge is interesting.
 In ancient Hawaiian culture, certain areas were designated as places of refuge and no blood could be shed in its confines.
 If you had broken a law or were escaping from a war enemy and you were able to come to the place of refuge, you were protected and given a second chance.

 The visitors center is open daily.
 See this link for the park’s operating hours.
 Plan at least an hour to take the self-guided tour.
-Free ranger-led tours are usually offered daily.
-Call the park (808-328-2288 or 808-328-2326) to ask for their current tour schedule.
+(There’s a cell phone guide.)

 It is also worth noting that you can find some outstanding snorkeling and scuba diving at the nearby Honaunau Bay.
 See this map to visualize where the Honaunau Bay is in comparison to the park grounds.
 To learn more about the snorkeling here, visit this site.